 Then, I’m adding 1/2 cup of Sucanat to every other baked good I make.
 I justify it because at least it’s unrefined evaporated cane juice and retains some nutrients.

 The next thing you know, sugar, whether it be refined or unrefined, natural or not, starts to take over.

 The truth is this: sugar is sugar.
 Whether you consume it in the form of the white refined stuff or via honey, it still has a negative effect on your body.
 Which is why I’ve always contended that sugar, even natural sweeteners, should only be a small part of your diet, eaten in moderation.

 The moderation part has been eluding me lately.

-I made these little sugar-free Banana Peanut Butter Cookies as a way to transition from eating way too many sugary foods to eating none at all.
+I made these little Healthy Banana Peanut Butter Cookies with no added sugar as a way to transition from eating way too many sugary foods to eating none at all.
 They are not technically “sugar free”, but their sugar comes from the bananas and dates.
 They are definitely the healthiest cookie I’ve had in a while.

 Even though these are healthy cookies, they are satisfying my sweet tooth.
 The flavor is strong banana with subtle peanut butter undertones.
 The peanuts add a nice little crunch that complements the chewy oats and banana combination.